IncentroNext/mockmate/README.md

 * If a recorded call returns JSON, it is returned as (escaped) text
 * Always assumes outgoing recorded call body are strings in UTF-8
+* Add support for headers in mapping rules